mkeeney42/E-Commerce-matt/README.md

 Copypsql -U your_postgres_username -d your_database_name -f db/schema.sql

 Seed the database:
-Copynpm run seed
+Copy - npm run seed

 ## Usage

 Start the server:
-Copynpm start
+Copy - npm start

 Use an API client like Insomnia to test the routes (see API Routes section).